AbsolutDev/infoPad/README.md

 Train information is queried every 60 seconds from the National Rail Service using a [SOAP envelope](https://www.w3schools.com/xml/xml_soap.asp).
 The request is for retrieving the next 5 trains arriving at the specified station (home station) with a filter for a specified destination.

-The information displayed for each train contains the arrival time, status (or initial arrival time for late trains), number of stops and the estimated arrival time to the destination.
+The information displayed for each train contains the arrival time, status (or initial arrival time for late trains), number of stops and the estimated arrival time at the destination.
 <figure>
   <img alt="Trains Timetable module" src="./img/infoPad12.jpg" width="50%" height="50%" />
 </figure>

-Colour coding is used to show trains status:
+Colour coding is used to show train status:
 - ON TIME trains are displayed using <font color="green">green</font>
 - CANCELLED and DELAYED (unknown arrival time) trains are displayed using <font color="red">red</font>
 - LATE trains are displayed using <font color="tan">yellow-ish</font>, along with the expected time